WarrenZhu050413/CS262_DistributedSystems/ChatApp/EngineeringNotebook.md

 With most of the funamental architecture in place, we made our message delivery more robust with the following changes.

+1. Allow users to use wildcard patterns to search for existing users to send messages to.
-1. Confirmed that the recipient username exists.
+2. Confirmed that the recipient username exists.
 If not, then we throw an appropriate error to notify the user.
+3. Cleaned up GUI so that the text fields are more streamlined with Login, Register, and Send Message buttons
+4. Added multi-threading so that real-time messaging is enabled when both sender and recipient are online.
+Messages sent when the recipient is offline are stored to be fetched by the recipient when they log back in.
+5. Display messages sent by a user in addition to messages that they receive.

 ### Wire Protocol
 1. Different types of messages that we need to support